jjo527/ece1188-autonomous-racing/README.md

 * JJ Oswald

 ## Folder Structure
-* `/integrated`: contains the final code used during the race.
-This includes all 3 parts integrated together to get the line follower working.
-* `/components`: this directory contains 3 subfolders for the individual components used for the project.
-  * `/components/motor_drivers`: this folder contains the individual code for the motor drivers.
-  * `/components/bump_sensors`: this folder contains the individual code for the bump sensors.
-  * `/components/FSM`: this folder contains the individual code for the finite-state machine.
 * `/inc`: include files from the TI lab repo, used by the other project folders.
+* `/integrated`: contains any starter projects, labs, or homework assignments from throughout the year that may have aided in the completion of the project.
+   *  `/integrated/Lab21_Solutions/Lab21_OPT3101`: contains the main file we used for integration and racing, the regular main function is at the bottom.